 “Hey, that’s your thumb!”
 I shouted, smiling so much my cheeks immediately began to ache.

-“Thank you for the roll-up, the whiskey and the fine conversation.”
-I wasn’t sure if God was feeling a little tipsy, but imagined He could probably hold His drink.
+“Thank you for the roll-up, the whiskey and fine conversation.”
+As we both rose to stand, I wondered if God looked a little tipsy, but imagined He could probably handle His drink.